Tilea Campaign Part 33

 Turns 1 – 3

-Biagino chanced a better look at the enemy, to ascertain what, if anything, he might have missed before.
-The wheeled petard was making progress up the road, but at a pace that meant it would be some considerable time before it reached the gate – time he intended to make use of as best he could.
+Considering his whole army was merely waiting, hiding, Biagino chanced a better look at the enemy, to ascertain what, if anything, he might have missed before.
+The wheeled petard was making progress up the road, but at a pace that meant it would be some time before it reached the gate – time he intended to make use of as best he could.
 His keen eyes could make out that the men pushing it were already tired – even from this distance he could see the throbbing arteries at their throats as their hearts pumped hard and fast to feed their muscles with sanguine sustenance.
-The thought caused a pang of hunger to suffuse his being – it had been some time since he drank!
+The thought caused a pang of hunger to suffuse his being – it had been some time since he ate!

 Several handgunners escorted the petard and in its rear the large regiment of spearmen had angled their march to bring them onto the road behind.
 Biagino’s earlier guess was proving more likely to be correct – they obviously intended to swarm the gate once it was broken.